Sustainable construction

 Sustainability standards

 Many different sustainability standards are applied to building construction.
 Labels such as SNBS, LEED, DGNB, BREEAM and Minergie set different requirements and focus on different aspects.
-Implenia Buildings had around 55 building construction projects with sustainability certificates under way in Switzerland and Germany in 2023.
+Implenia Buildings had around 55 building construction projects with sustainability certificates under way in Switzerland and Germany in 2024.
 This is about twice as many as ten years ago.
 An average of 15 projects have been awarded a certificate every year since 2020.
-In 2023, Implenia’s Division Buildings (excluding Wincasa) generated more or less half its revenue from certified building construction projects.
+In 2024, Division Buildings (excluding Wincasa) generated more or less half its revenue from certified building construction projects.
 This share has been stable in recent years.

 Sustainability certificates in building construction